Zero Gravity: Chris Childerhose Talks Tech with the Ootbi VSA | Join us >>

 • Software Flexibility: A successful Zero Trust model relies on adaptable software that integrates security tools like SDP, SASE, and micro-segmentation.
 With this flexibility, companies may avoid redundancies and inefficiencies.

-How Can Ootbi Help With Zero Trust Implementation?
+How Can Ootbi Help with Zero Trust Implementation?

 Cyberattacks and ransomware target backup data in 93% of attacks.
 Backup data is often the primary target of ransomware and data exfiltration attacks, but existing Zero Trust frameworks do not include the security of data backup and recovery systems.